Search

 The Well-Being Index combines measures that represent the overall well-being of children themselves.
-In contrast, the Assets Index combines measures that represent important external factors that can support children’s well-being, and includes the following five areas: Adult Relationships, Peer Relationships, Nutrition & Sleep, After-School Activities, and School Experiences.*
+In contrast, the Assets Index combines measures that represent important external factors that can support children’s well-being, and includes the following five areas: Adult Relationships, Peer Relationships, Nutrition & Sleep, Out-of-School Activities*, and School Experiences.**

 Adult Relationships